shubhamdubey2706/Netflix-page/README.md

 # Netflix-page
-I have created repository of Netflix page where I have uploaded HTML and CSS file.
+I have created repository of Netflix page where I have uploaded HTML and CSS file